aaiyer123/WordSearch/README.md

 # WordSearch
-Code to search for words given a dictionary, in a honeycomb like data format.
+Code to search for words given a dictionary, where letters are stored in a honeycomb like data format.